 Since the Triassic period, many and much smaller species of the crocodile form have been found.
 There were large crocodiles both before and after the end of the Cretaceous period, which had a rather fragile muzzle, which did not fit at all to assumption number 1.
 The Ganges-Gharial, which still exists today, is up to six meters long, so it is hardly smaller than the Saltwater Crocodile and has a similar body.
 However, there is only one striking difference and it consists of a very narrow set of teeth, designed to catch smaller fish and ducks.
 The extreme potential for violence that can be seen in Saltwater Crocodiles is certainly a factor that affects their recurring position at the absolute top of the food pyramid.
 It cannot be, however, the most important and fundamental ingredient in their evolutionary recipe for success.

-The real mystery then lies in the questions of why this form was constantly reborn over evolutionary processes, why it formed such striking similarities even over 250 million years, and why some of its species took the absolute top place in the food pyramid, at the transition between water and land again and again.
-If this evolutionary mystery can be solved anywhere, there can be no better opportunity than to observe the strongest of all currently existing crocodiles.
+The real mystery then lies in the questions of why this form was constantly reborn in the process of evolution, why it formed such striking similarities even over 250 million years, and why some of its species took the absolute top place in the food pyramid, at the transition between water and land again and again.
+If this mystery of biological evolution can be solved anywhere, there can be no better opportunity than to observe the strongest of all currently existing crocodiles.
 That has to be done where they themselves unfold, free and undisturbed, into their true nature.

 In conclusion, it can be stated here that the proof of assumption 2 has also been provided in a stable manner.
 There is definitely no other proven form of life that has even come close to achieving such enormous stability at the top of the food pyramid, at the transition from water to land.
 There is no continuous line of corresponding species that leads from the Saltwater Crocodile, without interruption, up to 240 million years into the past.
 Already, however, the examples mentioned, which could be extended even further, are sufficient for the lack of any serious competition.